-Arts – Students can directly enter programs leading to a Bachelor of Arts by indicating their intended major listed on the Undergraduate Application for Admission / Readmission.
+Arts – Students can directly enter programs leading to a Bachelor of Arts, offered by the Faculty of Humanities and Social Sciences, by indicating their intended major listed on the Undergraduate Application for Admission / Readmission.
 Several major program options are not listed as they typically require completion of course work and a separate application to the department.

-- Science – Students can enter the Bachelor of Science program, but they cannot select a major until they have completed specific university courses and gained the approval of the relevant department.
-Once the prerequisites are completed, a student will complete a "Declare / Change Academic Program Form" and / or a department application form.
+Science – Students can enter the Bachelor of Science program, but they cannot select a major until they have completed specific university courses and gained the approval of the relevant department.
+Once the prerequisites are completed, a student will complete a Declaration/Change Academic Program Form and / or a department application form.

-- Business – Students can enter the Bachelor of Business Administration program or the Bachelor of Commerce (Co-operative) – First Year (Term A/B) program.
+Business – Students can enter the Bachelor of Business Administration program or the Bachelor of Commerce (Co-operative) – First Year (Term A/B) program diretly upon the completion of their high school.
 The Bachelor of Commerce (Co-operative) – First Year (Term A/B) admission is dependent upon admissibility into Mathematics 1000 or 1090.
 Further, students can apply directly to the pre-iBBA program (Term A/B) if they intend to apply later to the iBBA program.

 Programs to which direct admission is possible but entry is competitive (the Undergraduate Application for Admission / Readmission for Memorial University doubles as the faculty application form) include:

-- Engineering and Applied Science – Students can seek admission to the Bachelor of Engineering – Engineering One (First Year) but admission is dependent upon strong performance in advanced math, chemsitry, physics and English in high school.
+Engineering and Applied Science – Students can seek admission to the Bachelor of Engineering – Engineering One (First Year) but admission is dependent upon strong performance in advanced math, chemistry, physics and English in high school.
 Grades above 80% are normally required for consideration.

 Programs to which direct admission is possible but separate applications and/or additional documents are required include:

-- Nursing – Students can apply directly to Nursing through the Undergraduate Application for Admission / Readmission.
+Nursing – Students can apply directly to Bachelors of Nursing through the Undergraduate Application for Admission / Readmission.
 Additional documents required include a self appraisal form, one reference form, as well as a copy of mid-term grades.
 The completion of specific high school courses is required and admission is competitive.